top1944/duckuments/docs/atoms_60_software_reference/12_software_carpentry/31_atom.md

     laptop $ sudo apm install remote-atom

-Now, we need to edit our ssh config so that any data send to the port 52698, which is the port remote-atom is using, is forwarded via SSH to our local machine.
+Now, we need to edit our SSH config so that any data send to the port 52698, which is the port remote-atom is using, is forwarded via SSH to our local machine.
 Edit the file "~/.ssh/config".
 There, you add "RemoteForward 52698 127.0.0.1:52698" to your host.
 The resulting host will look similar to

     Host lex
         User julien